User Review( votes)

 When we ask why operators don’t use nozzle strainers, the response is either “Because they plug” or “It’s one more thing to clean”.
 Well, if your nozzle strainers are plugging, it’s likely because you have an agitation (see here) or mixing issue (see here and here) further up the line.
 They can handle a lot before the spray pattern begins to suffer … but yes, you do have to clean them regularly so they can continue their good work.

 Running water through any strainer often fails to remove plugs and debris, which are a source of contamination that can wreak havoc later on.
 They have to be removed and physically scrubbed during rinsing.
-We’re working on a demo to show why this admittedly irritating process is important… stay tuned.
+We ran a demo to show why this irritating process is still a must-do: Here.

 If you use an airblast sprayer, you should use slotted (not mesh, which plug too easily) nozzle strainers.
 Beyond the obvious benefit of preventing plugged nozzles, the strainer shoulder plays a role in keeping the nozzle snug in the nozzle body.
 Without it, you may need additional gaskets to prevent leaks.
 Be aware that some nozzle strainer designs can plug a nozzle body.
 Learn more here.